flatwhatson/guix-channel/README.md

 Emacs built with support for native compilation of Elisp.

-This package once tracked the `feature/native-comp` branch on savannah, but now tracks `master` as the feature was merged for inclusion in Emacs 28.
+This package once tracked the `feature/native-comp` branch on savannah, but now tracks `emacs-28` as the feature was merged for inclusion in Emacs 28.

 See [GccEmacs][gccemacs] for more information.